SCombrink/Copilot-manual-prompting/README.md

 *   This setup enables manual Copilot interaction through a browser-based UI.
 *   Useful in environments where API access is restricted or unavailable.
 *   Ensure all files are correctly placed as per the project structure.

+Use client.py as your template to start writing your code.